CartoDB/mobile-sdk/doc/getting_started.md

       [polygonStyleBuilder setLineStyle:[lineStyleBuilder buildStyle]];

 	 // 2.
 Define polygon coordinates
-	 // First define outline as MapPosVector, which is array of MapPos
+	 // First define outline as MapPosVector, which is an array of MapPos
-	 // We cannot use Objective C objects, like NSArray in CARTO mobile SDK,
+	 // We cannot use Objective C objects, like NSArray in CARTO Mobile SDK,
 	 // so there are special objects for collections MapPosVector* polygonPoses = [[MapPosVector alloc] init];
       NTMapPos* initial = [proj fromWgs84:[[NTMapPos alloc] initWithX:24.650930 y:59.421659]];